 The CRC-Test tells the user whether the CRU test for LULT and LUNT is in progress or not.
 This is a read only field and the possible values are YES or NO. When the CRC test is in progress the LT may receive corrupted data blocks.
 CRC Test parameter is available when in LUNT or LULT mode.
+This only applies to the BRI-2 U8-SC and BRI-2 U8 cards.

-7.3.10 Performance Data Screen
+7.3.20 Performance Data Screen

-The BRI U8 and BRI-SC U8 cards support proprietary performance data monitoring, which continuously measures operation performance of the connection from the system unit to the NTU.
-Each one-hour segment is divided into 3600 seconds, and statistics are kept for the current hour and the past 24 one-hour periods.
+The BRI U8 and BRI-SC8 cards support proprietary performance data monitoring, which continuously measures operation performance of the connection from the system unit to the NTU.

 To get performance data for a particular port, highlight the port in the BRI Card Main Screen and press "p" (Perf).
-The Performance Data Screen shown in Figure 7-15 will appear for the BRI U8 and BRI-SC U8 cards.
-Table 7-17 lists the actions you can perform for the BRI U8 and BRI-SC U8 cards from the bottom line of this screen.
+The Performance Data Screen shown in Figure 7-24 will appear for the BRIU8 and BRI-SC U8 cards.
+Table 7-30 lists the actions you can perform for the BRI U8 and BRI-SC U8 cards form the bottom line of the screen.